bhopals/essential-english/03-Notes-Grammatically-Correct-Anne-Stilman.md

     - 10. The mathematics of the problem `has` not been worked out yet.
       - Despite the `s` ending, mathematics is always singular in construction.
 The same applies to many other academic or professional fields: for examples, `physics`, `linguistics`, `genetics`.

+### Parallel Structure

+- 1. The lecture was `long`, a `bore`, and `uninspiring`.
+     CORRECT - The lecture was `long`, `boring`, and `uninspiring`.

+- 2. Planning a sruprise party calls for `organizing`, `scheduling`, and `cunning`.
+(GERUND + NOUN) CORRECT - Planning a sruprise party calls for `organizing`, `scheduling`, and `scheming`.
+(All Gerunds) CORRECT - Planning a sruprise party calls for `organization`, `cunning`, `scheduling skills`.
+(All Nouns)
+     - `Organizing` and `Scheduling` are GERUNDs, Words that function as noun by adding `ing` to verbs.
+       While `cunning` is a straightforward noun that just happens to end in `ing`.
+       So the Sentence should either have ALL GERUNDS or ALL NOUNS

+- 3. He had always `preferred talking to listening`, and `to give rather than to take direction`.
+(GERUNDs + Infinitives) CORRECT - He had always preferred `talking to listening`, and `giving over taking direction`.
+(GERUNDs - More Appropriate)
+     CORRECT - He had always preferred `to talk then listen`, and `to give rather than to take direction`.(NOUNS)
+     - So here we have mix of Gerunds and Infinites, which is incorrect.
+Its should be either ALL Gerund or ALL Infinitive.

+- 4. Her main responsibilities were the `management of the PR department` and `to attend trade shows`.
+(Noun + Infinitives) CORRECT - Her main responsibilities were `to manage the PR department` and `to attend trade shows`.
+(ALL Infinitives) CORRECT - Her main responsibilities were to `management of the PR department` and `attendance at trade shows`.
+(ALL NOUNS)

+- 5. A computerized database index needs to be reorganized when it has become fragmented, or to correct the skewing of values.
+     CORRECT - A computerized database index needs to be reorganized when it has become fragmented, or its values have become skewed.

+- 6. The consultant objected to the proposal saying that the costs would be exorbitant and because the training facilites were insuffucient.
+     CORRECT - The consultant objected to the proposal, saying that the costs would be exorbitant and that the training facilites were insuffucient.

+- 7. It may be necessary to either add or substract items from this list.
+     CORRECT - It may be necessary to either add items to or substract items from this list.

+- 8. Courses are offered in spring, summer, and in fall.
+     CORRECT - Courses are offered in spring, in summer, and in fall.
+     CORRECT - Courses are offered in spring, summer, and fall.

+- 9. The revised plan called for reduced salaries, operating budgets, and longer hours.
+     CORRECT - The revised plan called for reduced salaries, reduced operating budgets, and longer hours.
+     CORRECT - The revised plan called for reduced salaries and operating budgets, as well as longer hours.

+- 10. Writers who work on a freelance basis don't get steady paychecks, but one has the advantage of extra tax breaks.
+      CORRECT - Writers who work on a freelance basis don't get steady paychecks, but they have the advantage of extra tax breaks.
+      CORRECT - As a freelance writer, one does not get don't get steady paychecks, but one has advantage of extra tax breaks.

+- 11. Participants should sign in by noon and pick up your registration materials at the front desk.
+      CORRECT - Participants should sign in by noon and pick up their registration materials.
+      CORRECT - Sign in by noon and pick up their registration materials.

+- 12. Go to the Options menu to change the display colors, fonts, type size, set predefined breaks in your program, or open the dictionary.
+      CORRECT - Go to the Options menu to change the display colors, fonts, type size; to set predefined breaks in your program, or open the dictionary.

+- 13. Customers may either pick up the merchandise themselves, or the company will deliver it for a small fee.
+      CORRECT - Customers may either pick up the merchandise themselves, or have it delivered for a small fee.
+      CORRECT - Either Customers may either pick up the merchandise themselves, or the company will deliver it for a small fee.

+- 14. In just twenty minutes, he not only shoveled the entire driveway but also stairs and balcony.
+      CORRECT - In just twenty minutes, he shoveled not only the entire driveway but also the stairs and balcony.